falke-ai-circuit/LOGReport/docs/token_processing.md

     └── 164_FBC.log
 ```

-All three FBC tokens (162, 163, 164) are correctly detected and mapped to the AP01m node.
+All three tokens (162, 163, 164) are correctly detected and mapped to the AP01m node.

 ## Usage Examples